-Table 10: Comparison of GT RASCAL with Baseline.
+Table 11: Comparison of GT RASCAL with Baseline.

 As this table shows the GT RASCAL is lighter in both the GTOW as well as the upper stage gross weight.
 The GT RASCAL design carries five times the payload to orbit only using one more technology than the baseline, as well as a fourth stage.
+A size comparison of the baseline, GT RASCAL, and an F-15 follows as Figure 33.